D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You need to ensure that he information stored in the SA is accessed in a secure way.
 You ask the developers to use SAS when accessing info on te SA.
-Yo must make the required configurations on the SA to follow security best practices and enable access to teh SA with immediate effect.
+Yo must make the required configurations on the SA to follow security best practices and enable access to the SA with immediate effect.

 Select Yes / No.